-The eighth of January was rainy and I spent much of it crying as the boyfriend and I parted ways.
-The gloomy weather seemed to complement and soothe my mood (I’m sure, however, that my parents disagree) and I cried with the skies as we drove from Isfiya to Akko, which I had been dying to visit for a long while.
+The eighth of January was rainy.
+The gloomy weather seemed to complement and soothe my mood and I cried with the skies as we drove from Isfiya to Akko, which I had been dying to visit for a long while.
 Unfortunately, due to time restrictions we only had time to pop into the Old City for an afternoon visit, much of which we spent exploring the excavations of medieval buildings that belonged to the Knights Templar.
-We enjoyed it thoroughly, and for me there was a certain satisfaction in being alone (I moved off from the parents for a bit and did my own exploration) or on the phone to my best friend who was doing his utmost to cheer me up.
+We enjoyed it thoroughly.

 Following that, we entered Old Akko proper and wandered through the market place looking for certain landmarks and historical sites and – to my mother’s great frustration – failing to find them.
-It was a grey and windy day, so we stepped beyond the walls and by the sea.
-The hard-hitting spray and strong wings resulted in us quickly stepping back to protect our cameras and find a place where I could grab a hummus sandwich before heading back to the car and driving up to Rosh Hanikra.
+We continued beyond the city walls and by the sea.
+The hard-hitting spray and strong winds resulted in us quickly stepping back to protect our cameras and find a place where I could grab a hummus sandwich before heading back to the car and driving up to Rosh Hanikra.

 Rosh Hanikra is probably the place I regret not visiting the most.
 Unfortunately for us, the stormy weather meant that the cable cars taking you down to the caves were closed and we were unable to do more than walk along the bridge and look down at the rough waves and across the tip that forms Israel’s border with Lebanon.
 I later googled images of the caves and they are absolutely stunning.